Mainz Biomed And Testdna Drive CRC Innovation At The 10Th Gdańsk Gastroenterology Symposium

+Mainz Biomed and TestDNA Drive CRC Innovation at the 10th Gdańsk Gastroenterology Symposium

-(MENAFN- GlobeNewsWire - Nasdaq) BERKELEY, Calif. and MAINZ, Germany, Jan.
-11, 2024 (GLOBE NEWSWIRE) -- Mainz Biomed N.V.
+BERKELEY, US – MAINZ, Germany – January 11, 2024 - Mainz Biomed N.V.
 (NASDAQ:MYNZ) (“Mainz Biomed” or the“Company”), a molecular genetics diagnostic company specializing in early cancer detection, re-affirms its collaboration with TestDNA at the upcoming 10th Gdańsk Gastroenterology Symposium on January 12th–13th, 2024.
 The companies joined forces to advance innovative colorectal cancer (CRC) detection in Poland and to increase treatment options as well as survival rates through early detection.

 Panel Discussion V – Diseases of the lower digestive tract :